 Polkadot has facilitated new categories of services that encourage new markets with improved opportunities and possibilities.

 Communication and Collaboration

 Polkadot’s platform is reliable, open-source, and peer-to-peer, and this aids greatly in the improvement of communication and collaboration.
 This creates powerful avenues for users to collaborate with the need to rely on central authorities.
 This, in turn, leads to an abundance of innovation without restrictions.

-Users who wish to start and develop their own projects and businesses will benefit immensely through this decentralized economic model that lowers the entry barrier for both individuals and communities.
+Users who wish to start and develop their projects and businesses will benefit immensely through this decentralised economic model that lowers the entry barrier for individuals and communities.
 Moreover, this enables people from all over the world to work together more efficiently.

 Governance Of The Network Protocol